freenas/freenas-docs/userguide/intro.rst

 * :ref:`Cloud Sync` has been added to :ref:`Tasks` and can be used to synchronize files or directories to remote cloud storage providers.

+* The :guilabel:`Server Side Encryption` drop-down menu has been added to :menuselection:`Tasks --> Cloud Sync --> Add Cloud Sync`, when an S3 provider is selected.

 * :ref:`Resilver Priority` has been added to :ref:`Storage`.
 This
   provides the ability to run resilvering at a higher priority at configurable times and days of the week.